Sectarian Violence Near Damascus Leaves 40 Dead Amid Israeli Intervention

 Israeli "warning"

-"A stern message was sent to the Syrian regime: Israel expects it to act to prevent harm to the Druze," the statement continues.
+A stern message was sent to the Syrian regime: Israel expects it to act to prevent harm to the Druze," reads a statement from Prime Minister Benjamin Netanyahu's office.

-Audio clip sparked outrage
+Audio clip sparks outrage

-An audio clip that spread on social media is reported to have been a spark for the violence in Jaramana, which is inhabited by many Druze and Christians.
 In the unverified clip, a man is heard insulting the Muslim prophet Muhammad.
 The man heard is said to be Druze.

 The majority of Syrians are Arabs and most are Sunni Muslims.

 The Alawites are an Arab minority that practices a unique version of Shia Islam.
-The deposed dictator Bashar al-Assad belonged to the Alawites and often placed his co-religionists in key positions in the state apparatus.
+The ousted dictator Bashar al-Assad belonged to the Alawites and often placed his co-religionists in key positions in the state apparatus.

 Before the outbreak of war in 2011, the Alawites made up around 10-12 percent of the population.

-Source: The Foreign Policy Institute
+Source: The Foreign Policy Institute, NE

 Loading related articles...